 But there is a downside to the traditional method—one that can be prohibitive for many small business owners.
 The cost is high.
 Incorporating through a traditional law firm can range anywhere from $1,200 to $1,800, or sometimes more, depending on the complexity.

 Apart from the high cost, you’ll need to take time away from your business to call the law firm, set up the appointment, and either drive to the lawyer’s office or pick up the documents or have them couriered to you (and your cost).

 Rather than how to incorporate, you might be wondering if incorporation is right for you and your business at this time.
 Here’s a short refresher on when and why you should incorporate your business.

 Benefits of incorporation

 By incorporating, you will separate your personal and business obligations.
-Therefore, if your company goes south, your personal assets including your home and your car will remain protected and untouched.
-This is different than if you remained a sole proprietor or a partner in a partnership, as you would remain personally responsible for the debts of the business.
+This protects your personal assets, including your home and car.
+This is different from if you remained a sole proprietor or a partnership, as you would remain personally liable for the debts of the business.

 Corporations are taxed differently than individuals.
 Generally, tax rates for corporations are lower than tax rates for individuals.
-Also, corporations are subject to flat rates of tax, where individuals are taxed on a progressive basis.
+Also, corporations are subject to flat rates of tax, whereas individuals are taxed on a progressive basis.

 Drawbacks of incorporation